 The Institute maintains an ongoing focus on five key issues in U.S.-Mexico relations:

-Security Cooperation- The institute's continued research and publication on bilateral security issues focuses on key areas of concern for policy makers such as money laundering, firearms trafficking, and efforts to build greater capacity in the police and justice sectors.
+Security and the Rule of Law- The institute's continued research and publication on bilateral security issues focuses on key areas of concern for policy makers such as money laundering, firearms trafficking, and efforts to build greater capacity in the police and justice sectors.